-The Storytellers are baseball's play-by-play and color men who have created the legends and lore of the game.
-From the days of static-filled radio to today's internationally televised games, these wizards of the microphone have shaped our favorite pastime.
+The Storytellers are baseball's play-by-play and color men who have created the lore and legends of the game.
+From the days of static-filled radio to today's international TV coverage, these wizards of the microphone have shaped our favorite pastime.
 Assembled in this terrific collection, great announcers from all over America share some of their favorite stories about the job -- their best games, most admired players, preferred parks, biggest flubs, and more.

-From legendary Hall of Famers such as Mel Allen, Ernie Harwell, Lindsey Nelson, and Harry Caray to today's breed of broadcasters including Bob Costas, Jon Miller, Sean McDonough, and Tim McCarver, more than 75 mikemen recount their memories of childhood, breaking into the business, and their words of wisdom on baseball today.
+From legendary Hall of Famers such as Mel Allen, Ernie Harwell, Lindsey Nelson, and Harry Caray to today's breed of broadcasters including Bob Costas, Jon Miller, Dave O'Brien, and Dave Van Horne, more than 75 mikemen recount their memories of childhood, breaking into the business, and their words of wisdom on baseball now.
 Read how Bob Wolff's inability to pour beer neatly on the air almost cost him his job; why Charlie Jones needed to invent a twin; and what led Harwell and Leo Durocher to blows.

-Find out how announcers feel about owners, umpires, and corporate sponsors, as well as their thoughts about life on the road and future of the game.
-With their differences in approach, personality, style, and emphasis, these broadcasters are still in the most important way alike: still our friend at the ball park, an extended member of our family.
+Find out how announcers feel about owners, umpires, and corporate sponsors, as well as their thoughts about life on the road and the future of the game.
+Despite their differences in approach, personality, style, and emphasis, these broadcasters are still in the most important way alike: still our friend at the ball park.
 In The Storytellers, we welcome them once again.